open-autonomy/escort/specification/V1/EscortPositionV1.md

 > - If GPS time differs from system send time by > 250 ms, implementers SHOULD still populate `Timestamp` with measurement time (not transmission time).
 >
 > The `EquipmentIds` array allows targeted updates (e.g., only AVs within a geographic radius).
 FMS SHOULD include all active AVs unless bandwidth optimization is necessary.

+> [!NOTE]
+> Why V2X StationId?
+> - V2X CAM messages can be received with smaller latency than the `EscortPositionV1` messages therefore StationId of the Escorter is a valuable information to the AV.
+>
+> Usually V2X StationIds are changing from time to time.
+The Escorter must not change its StationId during the extent of the specific escort operation.

 ## Example
 ```JSON